prashravoor/mlt-digit-recognition/README.md

 * Test Data set size - 50 - 10000

 There are also actions to train the model (model is automatically saved to a file), predict a single image, or generate a confusion matrix using the value specified in the `Test Size` field. <br>
+In addition, "Predict Batch" allows selection of multiple images in one go, and displays results for all of them on the screen. <br>
+"Predict Live" will open the webcam.
+The digit can be shown to the screen, and press `s` to capture the image.
+This image will be classified and the result is diplayed on the screen. <br>

 Alternatively, you can run the CLI using the corresponding python files for CNN or SVM <br>
 * `python cnn.py {train | predict | confusion} {filename to load/save} {Train Dataset Size} {Test Dataset Size} {Number of Epochs}`